Baby Boy (Beyoncé song): Commercial performance

 "Baby Boy" attained a positioning on the commercial charts before its physical release in the United States.
 The track led to a higher Billboard 200 chart placing for Dangerously in Love, and helped the album to attain multi-platinum certification in the United States.
 The single debuted on the Billboard Hot 100, at number fifty-seven, while its predecessor "Crazy in Love" was still on the top spot.
 "Baby Boy" dominated on the radio in the United States, ultimately reaching the top of the Billboard Hot 100.
 It reached the chart's top spot eight weeks after its debut, and stayed there for nine consecutive weeks.
 The single stayed number one for a week longer than "Crazy in Love" had, becoming Beyoncé's longest-charting number-one single at the time.
 The feat was not broken until her single "Irreplaceable" (2006), from her second album B'Day (2006), spent ten weeks at the top spot from late 2006 until early 2007.
-The song became Sean Paul's first number-one single in the United States.
+The song became Sean Paul's second number-one single in the United States following the success of "Get Busy" a few months earlier.
 "Baby Boy" stayed on the Hot 100 for twenty-nine weeks, and was certified platinum by the Recording Industry Association of America (RIAA) on June 6, 2006.
-"Baby Boy" achieved success on Billboard crossover and mainstream radio charts, appearing on the Top 40 Tracks, Rhythmic and Mainstream Top 40, as well as peaking atop the Radio Songs and Dance/Mix Show Airplay, and at number two on Dance Club Songs.
+"Baby Boy" achieved success on Billboard crossover and mainstream radio charts, appearing on the Top 40 Tracks, Rhythmic Top 40 and Mainstream Top 40, as well as peaking atop the Hot Dance Radio Airplay chart and reaching number two on the Dance Club Play chart.
 As of October 6, 2010, "Baby Boy" had sold 6,000 physical units in the United States.